theLastTrain/a-tour-of-go-answers/README.md

-# a-tour-of-go-answers
-Answers to the exercises of A Tour of Go
+# Solutions to the exercises of A Tour of Go